Minimax Problems with Coupled Linear Constraints: Computational Complexity, Duality and Solution Methods: Introduction

 \subsection{Related Works}

-The considered class of problems \eqref{eq:minmax-coupled} are closely related to many problems in optimization and game theory.
-Below, we review the related literature and discuss such relations.
+The class of problems \eqref{eq:minmax-coupled} is closely related to problems in optimization and game theory.
+Below, we review the related literature.

-{\bf Minimax problems.} First, the problem under consideration is closely related to minimax problems.
-This problem has been extensively studied under different assumptions for the objective $f$.
-For instance, there are works for (strongly)-convex (strongly)-concave \cite{nemirovski2005prox, balamurugan2016stochastic, mokhtari2019convergence, mokhtari2019unified, zhao2019optimal, yan2020optimal}, non-convex (strongly)-concave \cite{rafique2018non,nouiehed2019solving,thekumparampil2019efficient, lu2020hybrid, lin2020gradient, lin2020near, ostrovskii2020efficient} and non-convex non-concave \cite{lin2018solving, nouiehed2019solving, liu2019better, grimmer2020landscape, yang2020global} problems.
+{\bf Minimax problems.} These problems have been extensively studied under different assumptions for the objective $f$.
+For instance, there are works for (strongly)-convex (strongly)-concave \cite{mokhtari2019convergence, mokhtari2019unified, yan2020optimal}, non-convex (strongly)-concave \cite{lin2020gradient, lin2020near, lu2020hybrid, nouiehed2019solving}, and non-convex non-concave \cite{liu2019better, nouiehed2019solving, yang2020global} problems.
 We refer the interested readers to a recent survey about detailed developments \cite{razaviyayn2020nonconvex}.
 Specifically, in \cite{lin2020gradient} the `classical' Gradient Descent-Ascent (GDA) algorithm is analyzed, and convergence is established to stationary solutions, under the assumption that the objective is non-convex (strongly)-concave.
 Moreover, in \cite{mokhtari2019unified} two extensions of GDA are studied, namely the Optimistic Gradient Descent-Ascent (OGDA), and the Extragradient (EG) algorithm, albeit in a convex-concave setting.
 In another extension, the inner-level problem is solved using multiple steps of a first-order algorithm; the convergence of this scheme is analyzed in \cite{nouiehed2019solving} assuming that the objective is non-convex in $\x$, and satisfies either the PL condition or is concave in $\y$.
-Recently, there is a line of work \cite{abernethy2019last, raghunathan2019game, loizou2020stochastic, tsaknakis2021finding} that designs merit functions, whose global optima correspond to stationary points of minimax problems; the conditions under which these function become convex are analyzed.